How much "scary stuff" can my young kid handle?

 Disturbing images and sounds can affect vulnerable kids for years.
 When scary surprises, such as the one at the beginning of Finding Nemo, crop up suddenly in a movie, check in with your kids.
 Because they're caught up in the emotion of fear, they may miss the fact that a scene has a safe resolution.
 Feel free to leave the movie theater, turn off a show, or otherwise shut down something you think is agitating.
 Talk about it, comfort your kid, and use it as a gauge for next time.
 These tips can help:

 - Choose with care.
 Kids over 5 may like haunted houses, mysteries, and things popping out everywhere, but stick to animation, which helps them realize it's fantasy.
 Be careful with monsters, skeletons, aliens, and zombies.
-Avoid any dangerous material involving characters near their age.
+Avoid any material involving danger to characters near their age.

 - Be prepared for when things go bump in the night.
 If your kid is frightened at bedtime, give him physical comfort, a glass of water, or a distraction.
 Kids 2 to 7 respond well to magical remedies and nightly rituals, such as cleaning the monsters out of the closet.